Justification of Red List Category

 CITES Appendix I. A recovery programme for the species has involved a partnership between the U.S. Fish and Wildlife Service, U.S. Forest Service and the World Wide Fund for Nature in conjunction with the Puerto Rico Department of Natural and Environmental Resources (White et al. 2012).
 Major intervention to preserve the species began in 1968, involving provision of highly successful artificial nest sites, control of nest predators and competitors, and captive breeding and reintroduction.
 The success of newly fledged parrots is monitored using radio telemetry (Meyers 1996).

-There are two captive-breeding centres, one at El Yunque, which was first established in 1973 with a new facility constructed in 2007, and one at Rio Abajo, constructed in 1989 with the first birds transferred from El Yunque to Rio Abajo in 1993 (White et al. 2012).
-Around 280 birds are currently held in captivity at Rio Abajo and El Yunque (T. White in litt.
-2012).
+There are two captive-breeding centres, one at El Yunque, which was first established in 1973 with a new facility constructed in 2007, and one at Río Abajo, constructed in 1989 with the first birds transferred from El Yunque to Río Abajo in 1993 (White et al. 2012).
+300 birds are currently held at El Yunque with a further 212 individuals held at the Río Abajo aviary (M. Lopez-Flores in litt.
+2019).
 The captive birds are being managed to preserve as much genetic diversity as possible.
-A release technique known as precision release was trialled with six birds in 2008.
+A release technique known as "precision release" was trialled with six birds in 2008.
 This involves releasing a small number of captive-reared subadult parrots at each active nest site immediately following the fledging of the chicks, and aims to promote immediate and close interaction between the wild parrots and released birds (T. White in litt.
 2005, 2008).
-Nearly 100 birds have been released from the Rio Abajo aviary in an attempt to establish a second population, which may be aided by lower annual rainfall at the site, lower levels of predation and a change in management techniques (T. White in litt.
+Nearly 100 birds have been released from the Río Abajo aviary in an attempt to establish a second population, which may be aided by lower annual rainfall at the site, lower levels of predation and a change in management techniques (T. White in litt.
 2012).
-Although post-release mortality remains high, successful breeding has been recorded and the size and range of the flock is increasing (Breining 2009, Valentin 2009, T. White in litt.
+Although post-release mortality remains high, successful breeding has been recorded, including post-Hurricane Maria (Gilardi 2018), and the size and range of the flock is increasing (Breining 2009; Valentin 2009; T. White in litt.
 2012).
-The newly establishing population at Rio Abajo is located around the site of the Rio Abajo aviary; it is thought that the presence of the captive birds has encouraged the released birds to establish their population nearby (White et al. 2012).
-Forty individuals were released at El Yunque between 2000 and 2004, eight in 2008 and six birds in 2010 (Vélez-Valentín 2011).
+The newly establishing population at Río Abajo is located around the site of the Río Abajo aviary; it is thought that the presence of the captive birds has encouraged the released birds to establish their population nearby (White et al. 2012).
+Forty individuals were released at El Yunque between 2000 and 2004, eight in 2008 and six birds in 2010 (Vélez-Valentín 2011); a further 30-35 birds were planned for release in January 2020 (M. Lopez-Flores in litt.
+2019).
 In 2013, plans were made to establish a third population on the island in the Maricao State Forest (western Puerto Rico) (Anon.
 2014a).

-Following Hurricanes Irma and Maria in 2017, small groups of parrots have been seen in the Rio Abajo forest, but staff are providing supplementary food and providing shaded areas as much of the canopy has been destroyed (Milpacher 2017).
+Following Hurricanes Irma and Maria in 2017, parrots persist in the Río Abajo forest, but staff are providing supplementary food and providing shaded areas as much of the canopy has been destroyed (Milpacher 2017).

 Conservation Actions Proposed

-Continue to monitor population trends.
+Continue to monitor population trends and establish the overall population trajectory following Hurricanes Irma and Maria (2017).
 Track the fate of released birds.
 Maintain the integrated conservation management programme.
 Improve synchronisation of breeding of wild and captive birds to increase the number of captive-bred chicks that can be fostered by wild parents (Thompson 2004).
 Integrate exotic mammalian predator control (Black Rats, Small Indian Mongooses, feral cats) into the existing conservation management programme, and monitor predator populations to study the efficacy of these measures (R. M. Engeman in litt.
 2012).

 30 cm.
 Green parrot with red forecrown, white eye-ring and blue two-toned primaries.
 Similar spp.
 Introduced Hispaniolan Parrot A. ventralis has white forehead, maroon belly and blue in wing extends on to secondaries.
 Red-crowned Parrot A. viridigenalis has more extensive red on crown and red-orange wing-patch, but is very local around the coast and unlikely to occur sympatrically.
 Voice Noisy.
 Wide variety of squawks and screeches.
 Bugling flight call.